jonypeixoto/full-stack-web2-projects/wordpress-projects/README.md

   <a href="#star2-author">Author</a>
 </p>

-This repository was created to put practical front-end and web 2.0 projects from the knowledge acquired from the main programming languages in the world, HTML5, CSS3, Javascript, PHP among other languages acquired in a self-taught way according to the official documentation of the languages whose focus is on <b>advanced projects</b>.
+This repository was created to put practical wordpress(PHP, front-end and back-end) and web 2.0 projects from the knowledge acquired from the main programming languages in the world, HTML5, CSS3, Javascript, PHP among other languages acquired in a self-taught way according to the official documentation of the languages whose focus is on <b>advanced projects</b>.

 ##  :information_source: Repositories